-- Step 17 If you selected Review Route Before Creation in Step 11, complete the following substeps; otherwise, continue with Step 18. - a.
-Click Next. - b.
-Review the circuit route.
-To add or delete a circuit span, choose a node on the circuit route.
-Blue arrows show the circuit route.
-Green arrows indicate spans that you can add.
-Click a span arrowhead, then click Include to include the span or Remove to remove the span. - c.
+- c.
 If the provisioned circuit does not reflect the routing and configuration you want, click Back to verify and change circuit information.
-If the circuit needs to be routed to a different path, see the "NTP-A185 Create a Manually Routed DS-3 or EC-1 Circuit" procedure on page 6-23. - Step 18 Click Finish.
+If the circuit needs to be routed to a different path, see the "NTP-A185 Create a Manually Routed DS-3 or EC-1 Circuit" procedure on page 6-24. - Step 20 Click Finish.
 One of the following occurs if you entered more than 1 in the Number of Circuits field on the Circuit Creation dialog box: - If you chose Auto-ranged, CTC automatically creates the number of circuits entered in the Number of Circuits field.
 If auto-ranging cannot complete all the circuits, for example, because sequential ports are unavailable at the source or destination, a dialog box appears.
 Set the new source or destination for the remaining circuits, then click Finish to continue auto-ranging.
 After completing the circuits, the Circuits window appears. - If you did not choose Auto-ranged, the Circuit Creation dialog box appears so you can create the remaining circuits.
-Repeat Steps 5 through 17 for each additional circuit.
-After completing the circuits, the Circuits window appears. - Step 19 In the Circuits window, verify that the circuits you just created appear in the circuits list. - Step 20 Complete the "NTP-A135 Test Electrical Circuits" procedure on page 6-36.
+Repeat Steps 5 through 19 for each additional circuit.
+After completing the circuits, the Circuits window appears. - Step 21 In the Circuits window, verify that the circuits you just created appear in the circuits list. - Step 22 Complete the "NTP-A135 Test Electrical Circuits" procedure on page 6-38.
 Skip this step if you built a test circuit.